-Best TVs: Picture quality(Updated November 26, 2013 11:24 PM PST)
+Best TVs: Picture quality(Updated February 28, 2014 1:40 AM PST)

 One other TV deserves mention.
-In August I got enough hands-on time with one of the first two OLED TVs, Samsung's KN55S9C, to confirm OLED can produce better images than any LED LCD or plasma.
+In August, I got enough hands-on time with one of the first two OLED TVs, Samsung's KN55S9C, to confirm that OLED can produce better images than any LED LCD or plasma.
 It's not a full review so it doesn't make this list, but if it was, it would take a rightful place at the top.

-For plasma-phobic videophiles who want a TV in a size other than 55 inches, the Samsung F8000 will likely remain our top pick.
+For plasma-phobic videophiles who want a non-4K TV in a size other than 55 inches, the Samsung F8000 will likely remain our top pick.
 It's close enough to the Sony that both earned identical picture quality scores, and both sets' local-dimming schemes do a great job of pushing edge-lit LED as high up this list as it can go.
 Video processing and 3D actually surpass the Sony, but in other areas F8000 is a tiny step behind.
-No matter -- if you "settle" for this amazing TV you can console yourself with the best design and features on the market.
+No matter -- if you "settle" for this amazing TV, you can console yourself with the best design and features on the market.